mariovalney/cf7-html-email-template-extension/readme.txt

 == Changelog ==

+= 2.0.3 =

+* Fix saving header and foot with new editor.

 = 2.0.0 =

 * Improved Code Editor.
-* Refact all the plugin boilerplate (only for developers)
+* Refact all the plugin boilerplate (only for developers).

 = 1.0.2 =

-* Plugin Renamed
+* Plugin Renamed.

 = 1.0 =